ccrd1711/aber-cleanup/README.md

 * On the same day I took my photos, someone had left a beer bottle in the sand.
 The registration page features this image now, symbolising a "message in a bottle."
 This metaphor reflects the outreach and community building aspects of the beach clean initiative, where each registration or donation is like sending a message of hope and commitment to the cause.

 * I had used color picker and based the colors off of what was given to me in the grid, however in the end I just chose what I thought was best and visually appealing.
 You can see below in the contrast checkers that they pass on both styles I have throughout the website assisting with best practice.
+These also align with the colour scheme within the Aberystwyth University website - something I only realised in hindsight - so maybe some inspiration was taken from there, too.

 ## Contrast Checker